ericabxy/srd20/docs/_srd/SpellsP-R.markdown

 **Components:** V, S, M

-This spell functions like *lesser restoration, *except that it also dispels negative levels and restores one experience level to a creature who has had a level drained.
+This spell functions like *lesser restoration,* except that it also dispels negative levels and restores one experience level to a creature who has had a level drained.
 The drained level is restored only if the time since the creature lost the level is equal to or less than one day per caster level.
-A character who has a level restored by r*estoration has *exactly the minimum number of experience points necessary to restore him or her to his or her previous level.
+A character who has a level restored by *restoration has* exactly the minimum number of experience points necessary to restore him or her to his or her previous level.

-*Restoration *cures all temporary ability damage, and it restores all points permanently drained from a single ability score (your choice if more than one is drained).
+*Restoration* cures all temporary ability damage, and it restores all points permanently drained from a single ability score (your choice if more than one is drained).
 It also eliminates any fatigue or exhaustion suffered by the target.

-*Restoration *does not restore levels or Constitution points lost due to death.
+*Restoration* does not restore levels or Constitution points lost due to death.

-*Material Component: *Diamond dust worth 100 gp that is sprinkled over the target.
+*Material Component:* Diamond dust worth 100 gp that is sprinkled over the target.

-Restoration, Greater
+### Restoration, Greater

 Conjuration (Healing)